benjaminlaeuchli/NZ_Earthquake_Forecast/README.md

 ## Dataset

-Descibe where you got the Data from.
-Did you get it from different sources?
-Provide Download links only if publicly available.
+The earth quake data was downloaded from geonet.org.nz/ and spans the timeframe from 01-01-2000 to 16-06-2024.
+A dataset with New Zealand's towns was downloaded from https://simplemaps.com/data/nz-cities

 ## Attribute Information

-The dataset contains the following attributes:
+The dataset 'df_quake_cty' used for most of the EDA is the product of merging the two above datasets after various pre-processing steps from the above.
+It contains the following attributes:

-1. ...
+1. Time
-2. ...
+2. Unixtime
-3. ...
+3. Longitude
-4. ...
+4. Latitude

-The dataset contains a total of xxx examples, with xxx positive examples and xxx negative examples.
+5. Magnitude
+6. Magnitude Type
+7. Depth
+8. NZ_MMI
+9. Adjusted Distance
+10. Nearest City
+11. Population
+12. Cluster

+The dataset 'df_major_quakes' used for the machine learning prediction and parts of the EDA is a variant of 'df_quake_cty' which is reduced to all identified earthquake clusters that at least contain one major earthquake equal to over the magnitude 5.

 ## EDA/Cleaning